sksamuel/cohort/README.md

    threaddump = true

    // enable healthchecks for kubernetes
-   // each of these is optional and can map to any healthchecks/url you wish healthcheck("/liveness", livechecks) healthcheck("/readiness", readychecks) healthcheck("/startup", startupchecks)
+   // each of these is optional and can map to any healthcheck url you wish
+   // for example if you just want a single health endpoint, you could use /health healthcheck("/liveness", livechecks) healthcheck("/readiness", readychecks) healthcheck("/startup", startupchecks)